GoogleCloudPlatform/monitoring-dashboard-samples/dev-docs/DASHBOARD_TIPS.md

 To be used in the legend template, the labels need to be part of what the chart returns as labels on the streams (needs to be part of the "group by" or implied group by of the chart).
-For example, suppose you have a chart where each line is a VM and you want to the legend template to show up as "[VM name] (VM zone)", then you could make the legend template be `${metadata.system_labels\.name} (${resource.labels.zone})`, and a sample value could be "instance-1 (us-central1-a)".
+For example, suppose you have a chart where each line is a VM and you want the legend template to show up as "[VM name] (VM zone)", then you could make the legend template be `${metadata.system_labels\.name} (${resource.labels.zone})`, and a sample value could be "instance-1 (us-central1-a)".

 ### Legend templates for MQL charts

-MQL charts also suport legend templates and they can be particularly useful for MQL charts because the default legend templates include key/value pairs, which can end up looking pretty busy.
+MQL charts also support legend templates.
+They can be particularly useful for MQL charts because the default legend templates include key/value pairs, which can end up looking pretty busy.

-Howevever, the dashboard builder UI (as of Sept 2021) doesn't have support for adding legend templates for MQL charts, so you will need to add them via the JSON editor.
+However, the dashboard builder UI (as of Sept 2021) doesn't have support for adding legend templates for MQL charts, so you will need to add them via the JSON editor.
 You should also do this **last** once you are done with your MQL chart and have saved it in strict form, because editing the chart outside the